aronlebani/nanohttp/README.md

 [this excellent blog post](https://ibraheem.ca/posts/too-many-web-servers/), which would enable building a HTTP server using concurrency with absolutely zero dependencies.
 But thats a lot of work...

+## Contribution

+This library is not complete, for example there are quite a few HTTP status codes and a few methods missing.
+However I've included the more practical ones for everyday use.
+Fee free to create a PR if you want to add anything.

 ## Examples

 Parse an incoming HTTP request.